-The University has pledged to work with students, staff and partners to work towards becoming a climate positive university by 2030.
-The aim is to save more greenhouse gases than are being generated.
+This achievement is a result of a pledge to work with students, staff and partners to becoming a climate positive university by 2030, saving more greenhouse gases than we generate.

 Many organisations, including the UK Government, have committed to net zero emissions by 2050.
-However, our aim of becoming climate positive goes further and recognises that urgent action is needed in the next 10 years to tackle the climate emergency.
+However, our aim of becoming climate positive goes further.
+It recognises that urgent action is needed in the next 10 years to tackle the climate emergency.

 We will work with our staff, students and partners locally and around the world to actively promote long-term environmental sustainability, raising the quality of life in our community.

 Bernie Topham, Chief Operating Officer & Deputy Vice-Chancellor, says: “Our ambition of becoming a climate positive university by 2030 impacts every aspect of our activities and operations – from development of our campus and sustainable transportation, to sustainable corporate systems and procedures.
 We will work with our staff, students and partners locally and around the world to actively promote long-term environmental sustainability, raising the quality of life in our community.”